LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   and the game can poke in smaller numbers early.
 - the mandelbrot square flickers red on the frame where life gets suspended. which could give away the hidden puzzle early.
-- fix the rooms. life unloads when you can still see it in the blue hallway
+- fix the rooms. life unloads when you can still see it in the blue hallway and the blue corner isn't in any room at all.
 - takes so long to compile (2300ms -safe)
-  - filtering out the apps i dont use yet helped, ~1750, but still
+  - filtering out the apps i dont use yet helped, ~1750, but still half of that is FEAT_REPL for terminal but once i add circuit/gui.fr i'll need the compiler anyway so not really worth changing.
 - make it work in wgpu
   - depth texture
   - web: use less memory